FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 ## Exercise 1

-Basic CSS

----

-## Exercise 2

 Let's add a CSS file to your Project 1 webpage now.

 To do that, create a `style.css` file in the root folder of your website.

-Next, just like in the last example, add a <link> tag to the <head> of your HTML file so it knows to apply the styles that we add to this file later on to your page.
+Next, just like in the last example, add a <link> tag to the <head> of your HTML file so it knows to apply the styles that we add to this file to your webpage.

 ---

+## Exercise 2

+Let's start styling our project website using what we just learned about CSS text properties and the box model.

+Your goal is to add CSS for the `<header>` element that will:

+- **center** the text and logo graphic
+- adjust the **size of the text**
+- add the **border** below Laura's name
+- add adequate **margin** above and below it

+---

 ## Exercise 3

-Classes and IDs...
+Let's get the width of our website under control.

+One common way to do that is to create a `container` class and strategically apply to that to various elements to keep their widths in check.

+We want our `container` class to keep everything inside of it at a width of `840px`.
+Create that class in your CSS and begin apply it where you think it's needed.

+Is there anywhere that you may need to create an extra wrapping `<div>` around some of your content to contain it without conflicting with the background treatment later?

 ---

 # Exercise 4

-Position and floats...
+Time to start floating some content!

+Team up with a partner and go through the comp to figure out where you'll need to apply floats to execute the design.

+Work together to rough out the CSS that will float these elements.
+We'll reconvene as a class and share our solutions.

+And don't forget to add a clearfix!

 ---

 # Exercise 5

-Color and backgrounds...
+There are two components to this exercise&mdash;adding some colour, and beginning to add background images.

+Change the colour of the links and the orange headings to `#feaa3a` (and for future reference, the grey borders are `#333`).

+Also add the bird background image to the `<header>`.

+Challenge!
+How could we get the partially transparent background for the intro section to sit on top of this image?

 ---